PaulaBarteau/data-migration/NMMNH/Weekly_update_summary.markdown

 #### Hannah
--Found quad maps for localities of specimens.
+Found quad maps for localities of specimens.
 Have completed 1,065 out of 2,430.
--Filled in any missing or questionable data for taxonomy.
+Filled in any missing or questionable data for taxonomy.
 Have completed 225 out of 285.

 #### Lucius